Flagsmith/flagsmith-docs/docs/advanced-use/flag-management.md

 By default, Flagsmith stores flags with lower case characters in order to minimise human error.
 If you want to store flags in a case-sensitive manner you can do this as a Project-wide setting from the Project Settings page.

+## Feature Name Regular Expressions

+You can enforce feature name String formatting by way of a regular expression in the Project Settings area.
+If you want flags to always be lower case, or camel case, or whatever your preference, you can set it here.

 ## Flag Owners

 You can specify members of your team as owners of individual Flags.
 This helps in larger teams when you need to identify